Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychDocumentation.md

 Please type 'PsychPaidSupportAndServices' to learn more.

+[AntiAliasing](AntiAliasing)           - Psychtoolbox facilities for anti-aliased drawing and
+                         how to use them properly.

+[BeampositionQueries](BeampositionQueries)    - Some technical information on how stimulus onset
+                         timing is determined by the [Screen](Screen)('[Flip](Flip)') command,
+                         and how PTB tests your setup for proper timing and
+                         synchronization with vertical retrace.

 [ConserveVRAMSettings](ConserveVRAMSettings)   - Explanation of some flags that you can use to
                          enable special workarounds in [Screen](Screen)() for
                          broken graphics drivers or hardware.

+[DisplayOutputMappings](DisplayOutputMappings)  - How they work on multi-display setups, how to
+                         resolve problems.

+[DrawTextEncodingLocaleSettings](DrawTextEncodingLocaleSettings) - How to specify the text input encoding for
+                                 text drawing.

+[DrawTextPlugin](DrawTextPlugin)         - Troubleshooting the plugin-based [Screen](Screen)('DrawText')
+                         high-quality text renderer.

 [ECVP2010Poster](ECVP2010Poster)\_VisualTimingPrecision.pdf - Poster about the visual
                          stimulus onset timing and timestamping precision